-A Candlelight Processional Dining Package pairs a meal with a ticket for a seat at the Candlelight Processional.
+In the past, our favorite way to guarantee a seat was to book a Candlelight Processional Dining Package which paired a meal with a ticket for a seat at the Candlelight Processional.

 Without a ticket, your only option to see the Candlelight Processional is to try for a standby seat, which for some performers can mean standing in line for 2 hours (or more).

-And for the busiest times of the year (or the most popular narrators like Neil Patrick Harris), since your seat isn’t assigned with the dining package, you’ll still want to get there early.
+And for the busiest times of the year (or the most popular narrators like Neil Patrick Harris), since your seat isn’t assigned with the dining package, you’d still want to get there early.

 45 minutes ahead of the performance is generally fine (except for NPH; you’ll want to get there earlier for him!), unless you are extra particular about your seat.